-(Judges 11:6) And they said to Jephthah, "Come and be our leader, that we may fight against the Ammonites."
+(Judges 11:6) And they said unto Jephthah, Come, and be our captain, that we may fight with the children of Ammon.

 God did not "raise up" Jephthah as a judge.
 Jephthah was recruited by the elders in Gilead, and later God gave Jephthah the strength and wisdom to lead the Israelites to defeat the Ammonites.
 In a similar way, the Israelites demanded a king at the close of the period of the judges, and they chose King Saul before they allowed the LORD through Samuel to choose King David.
 Jephthah was a judge for only six years.